vikejs/vike/README.md

 our render/hydrate function would then need to know what `pageContext` should be passed to the root Vue component, whereas with `pageContext.pageProps` our render/hydrate function can simply pass `pageContext.pageProps` to the root Vue component.)

 That's it, we have seen most of `vite-plugin-ssr`'s interface;
-not only is `vite-plugin-ssr` flexible but also simple and easy to use.
+not only is `vite-plugin-ssr` flexible but also simple, easy, and fun to use.

 <br/><br/>